 Why are they made differently?

 - Instructor uses the summary list of common differences between interactive assets and non-interactive asset to ask: Why are Game/VR (interactive) assets made differently than Film/TV (non-interactive) assets?

 - Bounce questioning - ask a student a question, then ask a second student to clarify what was said.
 (Keeps them paying attention to what other students are saying.)
 Record responses on whiteboard

 (keep it simple) for memory limitations, and allow for real time rendering.

 (re-usable) to be seen from many possible angles and be re-used.

 (lots of detail) allows for large theatrical viewing and matches with reality.

 (only works for one thing) build only what will be shown to reduce time/cost.

 Extension task – students come back with one image of a Game/VR (interactive) and one image of a Film/TV (non-interactive) asset that highlights the differences between them.

 For example: an image of a digital character from a film and the same character from a related game.
-Properties with both game and film versions would work well here: Assassin’s Creed, Batman, X-Men etc.
+IP (Intellectual Property) franchises with both game and film versions would work well here: Assassin’s Creed, Batman, X-Men, Marvel etc.

 18 min, 2 min for additional questions